dhoconno/reporter/README.md

 I welcome feedback and corrections if you find any mistakes!

-*2025-03-09 - when NIH RePORTER is down, as it is this weekend, the plots from the current and previous month erroneously show **no** grants from these months.
+*2025-03-09 - when NIH RePORTER is down, the plots from the current and previous month erroneously show **no** grants from these months.
 This should self-resolve as soon as RePORTER is online during a daily refresh.*

 ## Now with 100% more federal register
 Under the [Federal Advisory Committee Act](https://www.gsa.gov/policy-regulations/policy/federal-advisory-committee-management/legislation-and-regulations/federal-advisory-committee-act) study sections that review NIH grants need to be announced in the [Federal Register](https://www.federalregister.gov) at least 15 days before the study section meets.
 I parsed the meetings from Federal Register notices and created plots comparing the current year to the previous nine years.